supasuma/react-teaching/src/pages/1-react-jsx-lesson.md

 ---
 title: "JSX - the hybrid vehicle of code"
 ---
-So JSX is a hybrid of HTML and Javascript - HTM-script or Java-TML!

-The official word is that it's a "syntax extension to JavaScript".
+So JSX is a hybrid of HTML and Javascript - HTM-script or Java-TML! &nbsp;&nbsp;The official word is that it's a "syntax extension to JavaScript".

-JSX produces React "elements" and allows us to combine markup/UI work with the logic.
+It allows us to produce React "elements" and which can combine presentation work with logic.

-#Simple expression
+###Simple expression

 ```jsx
 import React from 'react';